lewisr23/Restrum/README.md

 search it, and the two talk in real time.
 Every instrument carries a service history that moves with it between owners.

-This is the PHP build.
-The parts worth reading are the Elasticsearch analyzers behind gear search, the queued indexing, and how search degrades to SQL when the cluster is unavailable.
-All three are explained below.

 ## Stack

 **Backend:** PHP 8.3, Laravel 13, Sanctum for token auth, Reverb for WebSockets, MySQL 8, Elasticsearch 8, Redis for queued work